vee-loves-code/TransactionStatistics/README.md

-# Read Me document
-* The application was built with spring-boot using Java version 8.
-* It encapsulates all aspects of the assessment as requested:
+* encapsulates all aspects of the assessment as requested:

 i.
 RESTFUL API's for transaction statistics. ii.
-Algorithims - This can be found in the AlgorithmSolutions.class (com.serbit.transaction.demo.algorithim)
+Algorithims - This can be found in the AlgorithmSolutions.class

 * units tests have been written for both parts of the assessment; while integration tests were written for just the RESTFUL API'S section.

 * To run the application:
-i. mvn clean package
+- mvn clean package
-ii. mvn spring-boot:run
+- mvn spring-boot:run

 * To create a docker image of the application, run the following commands:
-i. mvn clean package
+- mvn clean package
-ii. docker build -t seerbit-transaction-image .
+- docker build -t seerbit-transaction-image .